stanislav-tsaplev/super_expressive/README.md

 [=] **`.zero_or_more_lazy`**
 - `.zeroOrMoreLazy`

-Assert that the proceeding element may not be matched, or may be matched multiple times, but as few times as possible.
+Asserts that the proceeding element may not be matched, or may be matched multiple times, but as few times as possible.

 **Example:**
 ```py